nerdalert/OpenDaylight-Lab/README.md

 -VM is set to attach to the bridge your Nic is attached to rather then sharing the hosts NIC (PAT).
 -DHCP is enabled on the VM.

+There is a post for this at http://networkstatic.net/pre-built-opendaylight-vm-images/  That includes some videos and a bit more detail it it helps.
 ==========================================
 Section I. Getting Started with OpenDaylight
 ==========================================